EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 memoranda from that vice president to Company's chief accounting officer transmitting the law firm's legal advice to amend the corporate books to reflect that certain amounts previously reported on its books
---- and to the IRS --- as business expenses be shown as nondeductible income payments to CEO.
+--- and to the IRS---as business expenses be shown as nondeductible income payments to CEO.

 The government moved to compel production of all six documents, arguing